dextr-cloud/dextr-docs/docs/_pages/notification.md

 #### Chrome Settings

 If you're still not receiving notifications, you want to ensure that ***https://go.dextrflex.com*** is allowed to send notifications through Chrome.
 You can check that by going to ***chrome://settings/content/notifications?search=notification*** and confirm that sites can ask for permission to send notifications.
-On login ConectPath asks for permission but it is up to you to allow it.
+On login ConnectPath asks for permission but it is up to you to allow it.

 [![Chrome Notifications](/assets/images/Notifications/chrome-notifications.jpg)](/assets/images/Notifications/chrome-notifications.jpg)